I know, I know, Christmas is months away. Exactly half a year away, in fact. So, why are we talking about it right now?

 ^Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
 We generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.

 You could also earmark it in your budget if you’re a strict budgeter, or use a bank account that allows you to separate money for specific purposes within the same account if you’re not.
 (These are often referred to as sub-accounts.
 Many banks, such as USAA and Capital One 360, allow you to add a number of these for free.)

 Another option is to join a Christmas Club.
 Some workplaces and credit unions still offer these options, so see if it’s available to you.

 If it’s a workplace Christmas Club, your employer will set aside a portion of your paycheck each month.
 That money may go into an account you can access.
-Or it might come back to you in the form of an extra check in November or December.
-It’s a forced savings that you can sign up for during your annual enrollment period.
+Or it might come back to you in the form of an extra check-in November or December.
+It’s a forced saving that you can sign up for during your annual enrollment period.
 But your employer may be able to add you to a Christmas Club midway through the year, so it’s worth asking.

 If your employer doesn’t offer a Christmas Club option, look into local credit unions that do.

 These accounts can operate similarly to an automated savings account.
 It’s simply a dedicated (and, ideally, free) savings account, which is funded by regular automatic transfers.

 By the end of the year, you could have a tidy sum saved up for holiday shopping.

 Do you have a dependent-care FSA or an HSA, through your employer or healthcare plan?